 Liver disease (causing inadequate production of clotting factors)

-People who have a tendency to form blood clots may take heparin, warfarin, or direct oral anticoagulants (including dabigatran, apixaban, edoxaban, and rivaroxaban) to decrease that tendency (see Drugs and blood clots Stopping clotting Hemostasis is the body's way of stopping injured blood vessels from bleeding.
+People who have a tendency to form blood clots may take heparin, warfarin, or direct oral anticoagulants (including dabigatran, apixaban, edoxaban, and rivaroxaban) to decrease that tendency (see Medications and blood clots Medications and blood clots Hemostasis is the body's way of stopping injured blood vessels from bleeding.
 Hemostasis includes clotting of the blood.
 Too little clotting can cause excessive bleeding from minor injury Too... read more ).
-However, sometimes these drugs decrease the body's clotting ability too much, and people have bleeding and/or bruising.
+However, sometimes these medications decrease the body's clotting ability too much, and people have bleeding and/or bruising.

 Less common causes